pika-org/pika/libs/pika/filesystem/docs/index.rst

 This module provides a compatibility layer for the C++17 filesystem library.
-If the filesystem library is available this module will simply forward its contents into the ``pika::filesystem`` namespace.
+If the filesystem library is available this module will simply forward its contents into the ``pika::detail::filesystem`` namespace.
 If the library is not available it will fall back to Boost.Filesystem instead.

 See the :ref:`API reference <modules_filesystem_api>` of the module for more details.